-"Barrier" means a safety factor of a physical, biological, or chemical nature that which inhibits or minimizes the growth of microorganisms, including those which may be infectious or toxigenic.
+"Barrier" means a safety factor of a physical, biological, or chemical nature that which inhibits or minimizes the growth of microorganisms, including those thatwhich may be infectious or toxigenic.

-"Beef pattie mix" (or "Beef Patties" if in pattie form) means chopped beef with or without the addition of beef fat as such and/or seasonings.
+"Beef pattie mix" (or "beef patties Beef Patties" if in pattie form) means chopped beef with or without the addition of beef fat as such and/or seasonings.